aws-amplify/docs/docs/cli/geo/maps.md

 ---
 title: Maps
-description: Use Amplify CLI to create and manage maps to visualize geospatial data in your app.
+description: Use Amplify CLI to create and manage maps to visualize GeoSpatial data in your app.
 ---

-Amplify CLI's `geo` category enables you to create and manage map resources used to visualize geospatial data in your application.
+Amplify CLI's `geo` category enables you to create and manage map resources used to visualize GeoSpatial data in your application.

 ## Setup a new Map